mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ## Project scope

 Although the onboarding process doesn't end until a user's first purchase, the scope of this work focused on optimizing the experience of the sign-up process.
-The new experience would be implemented across all platforms (mobile web, desktop, iOS, and Android), but we focused on web first due to the large percentage of traffic on those platforms.
+The new experience would be implemented across all platforms (mobile web, desktop, iOS, and Android), but we focused on the web because of the large percentage of traffic on that platform.

 ## Important metrics